New York Uninsured Motorist Accident Lawyer

 Pay medical expenses, lost earnings, and other reasonable and necessary expenses for any person injured in or by your car.
 This includes drivers, passengers, and pedestrians.

-PIP coverage can help you to pay for expenses and losses resulting from a car accident.
-This includes medical costs, lost earnings, and other reasonable and necessary expenses related to injuries.
+PIP coverage can help you pay for expenses and losses from a car accident.
+This includes medical costs, lost earnings, and other reasonable and necessary injury-related expenses.
 The coverage is up to $50,000 per person.

 Understanding New York's No-Fault Law.
 Lawsuits relating to auto accidents can only be brought for economic losses that exceed No-Fault benefits.
 Additionally, non-economic damages can only be sought if a serious injury has been sustained.